-"Riverines are being re-established by the CNO (Chief of Naval Operations) to extend the Navy’s reach back into the brown water internal waterways and rivers around the world," said Guarini.
-"A lot of the regions of instability are on rivers and waterways – in terms of boundaries and symmetric threats – that aren’t as easily viable as at sea with the ‘blue-water fleet.’"
+Riverines are being re-established by the CNO (Chief of Naval Operations) to extend the Navy’s reach back into the brown water internal waterways and rivers around the world.
+Many of the regions of instability are on rivers and waterways – in terms of boundaries and symmetric threats – that aren’t as easily viable as at sea with the ‘blue-water fleet.

-"They’ll build on those skills,” added Dillbeck, “and when they move onto the more collective tasks and train as boat teams and detachments, every single Sailor is on one common ground.”
+The FTX (field training exercise) training received will provide the foundation to continue developing individual and collective skills or competencies throughout their pre-deployment training cycle.
+They’ll build on those skills and when they move onto the more collective tasks and train as boat teams and detachments, every single Sailor is on one common ground.

 RIVRON 1 is comprised of Navy personnel of different ratings.
 Although this re-established "brown-water Navy" has a completely different mission than its "blue-water" predecessors, their job skill sets are valued on both platforms.

-"Boatswain’s mates are combat coxswain of the small craft, OSs (operations specialists) will run our operations center, Seabee Sailors will take charge of our combat gear," said Guarini.
-"It’s a variety of rates, and they’re all true to their rates – core rates doing the core missions, but applied in a different way."
+Boatswain’s mates are combat coxswain of the small craft, OSs (operations specialists) will run our operations center, Seabee Sailors will take charge of the combat gear.
+It started out as a variety of rates, and they are all true to their rates – core rates doing the core missions, but applied in a different way.

+RIVRON 1 Sailors continue combat training in July on machine guns, while officers and chief petty officers take leadership and tactical skills courses.
 Upon completion of the month-long training, the squadron enters the second phase of their training at Special Missions Training Center Camp Lejeune and are taught skills to operate small boats.

-"The third phase of our training," said Guarini, "will involve the headquarters element.
-With the three separate detachments, we’ll go through a FEP (final evaluation problem) exercise to certify our command for deployment."
+The final phase of training involves the headquarters element.
+With the three separate detachments, everyone goes through a FEP (final evaluation problem) exercise to certify the command for deployment.